 |Jingtong Old Street.
 No tourists!|

 The next stop on the line is the town of Pingxi.
 Pingxi also has an old street downhill from the train station.
 There are your usual snack food and tourist souvenirs.
 Walk up to the Guanyin Rock Temple and see the bomb shelter and Eight Spirits cave.
-Pretty thrilling to have bats flying around you.
+Pretty thrilling to have bats flying around you in the cave!

 |Bomb shelter caves|